Genocide definitions: Themes in definitions of genocide

 Raphael Lemkin's original definition of genocide was broader than that later adopted by the United Nations; he focused on genocide as the 'destruction of essential foundations of the life of national groups', including actions that led to the 'disintegration of the political and social institutions, of culture, language, national feelings, religion, and the economic existence of national groups'.
 Scholarly definitions vary, but there are three common themes: 'the violence or other action taken should be deliberate, organized, sustained, and large-scale', atrocities are selective for a distinguishable group, and 'the perpetrator takes steps to prevent the group from surviving or reproducing in a given territory'.
 The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims targeted for their ethnic identity rather than for any political reason.

-Genocide is often considered the apex of criminality, worse than other atrocities that lead to an equal amount of civilian death and destruction.
+Genocide is often considered the apex of criminality, worse than other atrocities even if they lead to an equal amount of civilian death and destruction.
+However, it has also been argued that several categories of the eleven crimes against humanity can be just as heinous.
+In international law, genocide is distinct from crimes against humanity, and the legal definition of genocide is narrower.
+Genocide also has a narrower legal definition than many scholarly non-legal definitions, and the public understanding of genocide is likewise broader than the legal definition.

 The tension between law and history serves to clarify the variations in the interpretation of genocide legal definitions and popular discussion.
 Law focuses on serious acts, defining genocide with specific criteria and limited group protections, while historians explore the complexity of genocides without legal restrictions.
 They consider long-term processes, various motives, and the evolution of group identities after attacks.

+According to Ernesto Verdeja, associate professor of political science and peace studies at the University of Notre Dame, there are three ways to conceptualise genocide other than the legal definition: in academic social science, in international politics and policy, and in colloquial public usage.
+According to Verdeja, most scholars do not require proof of intent beyond a reasonable doubt.
+Social scientists often define genocide more broadly than the Convention.
+The international politics and policy definition centres around prevention policy and intervention and may actually mean "large-scale violence against civilians" when used by governments and international organisations.
+Lastly, Verdeja says the way the general public colloquially uses "genocide" is usually "as a stand-in term for the greatest evils".
+This is supported by political scientist Kurt Mundorff who highlights how to the general public genocide is "simply mass murder carried out on a grand scale," akin to the crime of extermination which is a crime against humanity in international law, distinct from the crime of genocide.